xijo/betterplace_apidocs/README.md

 Please contact developers@betterplace.org for more information

-* Documentation: Not all resources have a documentation-url as part of the json
+* Documentation: Not all resources have a documentation URL as part of the JSON response
-* Documentation: The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
+* Documentation: The response table does not show the root documentation for response elements with sub-elements (for example carrier.name is documented but carrier is not)
-* Blogposts: There is no way yet to filter BlogPosts from PayoutBlogPost
+* BlogPosts: There is no way yet to filter BlogPosts from PayoutBlogPosts

 ### API Client Libraries

-While we currently officially do not offer any client api libraries [Duilio Ruggiero](https://github.com/sinetris) implemented the prototypical ruby client [bettery](https://github.com/sinetris/bettery).
+While we currently do not offer any official client API libraries, [Duilio Ruggiero](https://github.com/sinetris) implemented the prototypical ruby client [bettery](https://github.com/sinetris/bettery).

 We would love to hear from you if you plan to use/extend bettery or implement your own client and publish the code.